jdougherty4/test/chapter2.md

 Follow the instructions to complete the additional challenges.
 These challenges are optional, but they offer more of a comprehensive glimpse of what's possible with R

 `@instructions`
-Subset the vector diamonds$carat to find the value in the 6th row Subset the diamonds dataframe to keep only cut and price columns subset the diamonds dataframe to find the 8th row in the price column
+- Subset the vector diamonds$carat to find the value in the 6th row

+- Subset the diamonds dataframe to keep only cut and price columns

+- Subset the diamonds dataframe to find the 8th row in the price column

 `@hint`